Equivalence testing for linear regression

 \section{Conclusion}

-Researchers require statistical tools that allow them to reject the presence of meaningful effects; see \citet{altman1995statistics} and more recently \citet{amrhein2019scientists}.
-In this paper we considered just such a tool: an equivalence test for standardized effect sizes in linear regression analyses.

-Equivalence tests may improve current research practices by allowing researchers to falsify their predictions concerning the presence of an effect.
+Researchers require statistical tools that allow them to reject the presence of meaningful effects.
+Indeed, such tools are essential to scientific progress; see \citet{serlin1993rational}, \citet{altman1995statistics}, and more recently \citet{amrhein2019scientists}. {In this paper we considered just such a tool: an equivalence test for linear regression analyses.} Equivalence tests may improve current research practices by allowing researchers to falsify their predictions concerning the presence of an effect.
 In this sense, equivalence testing provides a more formal approach to the ``good-enough principle'' \citep{serlin1993rational}.

+The use of equivalence/non-inferiority tests should not rule out the complementary use of confidence intervals.
+Indeed, confidence intervals can be extremely useful for highlighting the stability (or lack of stability) of a given estimator \citep{fidler2004editors}.
+One major strength of confidence intervals is that, not only can they indicate if the effect of interest is trivial, but they can also indicate how small the effect may be.
+Perhaps one advantage of equivalence/non-inferiority testing over confidence intervals may be that testing can improve the interpretation of null results \citep{parkhurst2001statistical, hauck1986proposal}.
+By clearly distinguishing between what is a ``negative'' versus an ``inconclusive'' result, equivalence testing serves to simplify the long ``series of searching questions'' necessary to evaluate a ``failed outcome'' \citep{pocock2016primary}. {The best interpretation of data might be obtained when using both tools together, or perhaps by reporting the ``least equivalent allowable difference'' (LEAD or ``equivalence confidence interval'') as recommended by \citet{meyners2007least}.}

-Moreover, expanding equivalence testing to standardized effect sizes can help researchers conduct equivalence tests by facilitating what is often a very challenging task: defining an appropriate equivalence margin.
+Effect sizes need not be dimensionless (or standardized) in order to be meaningful \citep{kelley2012effect}.
+However, expanding equivalence testing to standardized effect sizes can help researchers conduct equivalence tests by facilitating what is often a very challenging task: defining an appropriate equivalence margin.